 Copywriting isn’t about following some archaic rules.
 It’s time to erase those rules out of your writing.
 It’s all about breaking the rules to find your unique voice.

-Always Place your Customers First to create Super-Loyal Fans who Feel Special
+Always Place Your Customers First to create Super-Loyal Fans who Feel Special

 Everyone loves to feel special, whether be it in our relationships with our partners or with the brand we endorse.
 What you’ve got to say about your business takes a backseat.
-What your audience need to hear is what it can do for them.
+What your audience needs to hear is what it can do for them.

 Every business owner has a hundred and one things to say about their products or services.
 As a result, most business marketing speak is “me, me and more me.”
 Don’t make this costly mistake.
 Always put the customer benefits first.
 Make them feel that they are the most important part of your business.

 After all, your business is nothing without its customers.
-So, isn’t it right to place them at the first?
+So, isn’t it right to place them at first?

 Know your Audience